Battle of Plataea: Background

-The Achaemenid Emperor Xerxes I, after his accession, quickly initiated his preparations for an invasion of Greece, including the task of building two pontoon bridges across the Hellespont.
+The Achaemenid Emperor Xerxes I, after his accession in 486 BCE, quickly initiated his preparations for an invasion of Greece, including the task of building two pontoon bridges across the Hellespont.
 A congress of city states met, probably at Corinth, in 481 BC, and a confederate alliance of Greek city-states was formed, generally referred to as the Allies.

 In August 480 BC, after hearing of Xerxes' approach, a small Allied army led by Spartan King Leonidas I blocked the pass of Thermopylae.
 Famously, the massively outnumbered Greek army held Thermopylae for three days before being outflanked by the Persians, who used a little-known mountain path.
 Following Thermopylae, the Persian army proceeded to burn and sack Plataea and Thespiae, the Boeotian cities that had not surrendered, before taking possession of the now-evacuated city of Athens.
 The Allied army, meanwhile, prepared to defend the Isthmus of Corinth.
 The ensuing naval Battle of Salamis in 480 BC ended in a decisive victory for the Allies, marking a turning point in the conflict.
 Following the defeat of his navy at Salamis, Xerxes retreated to Sardis with a minor portion of his army.

 Xerxes left Mardonius in charge of his troops.
 Mardonius decided to spend the winter in Thessaly.
 Mardonius tried to win over the Athenians through the mediation of Alexander I of Macedon.
 Upon their refusal, the Persians marched south again.
 Athens was again evacuated and left to the enemy, leading to the second phase of the Destruction of Athens.
 Mardonius now repeated his offer of peace to the Athenian refugees in Salamis.
 Athens sent emissaries to Sparta demanding assistance, and threatened to accept the Persian terms if it was not provided.
 These events occurred sometime in the month of June.
 According to Herodotus, the Spartans were at that time celebrating the festival of Hyacinthus, and delayed making a decision for ten days, until they were persuaded of the danger to all of Greece if the Athenians surrendered.
 (Note: The historian George Cawkwell argues that the Spartans had delayed committing their troops not due to religious obligations, but because they were worried about a potential revolt by the helots.)
 When the Athenian envoys went to the Spartan ephors to deliver an ultimatum, they were told by the ephors that their army had already departed.
 The 5,000 Spartiates had advanced up the Eurotas River and were now in Oresthasium.